-The investment period has lapsed for the Discovery Fund and $\operatorname{\mathsf{EMP}}\nolimits$ II.
+The investment period has lapsed for the Discovery Fund and Glisco II.

 Certain employees and current and former SMDs, including Messrs.
-Altman, Aspe, Frankel, Schlosstein and Walsh, have also invested (either directly or through estate planning vehicles) their own capital through the general partners.
+Altman, Arellano, Frankel, Schlosstein and Walsh, have also invested (either directly or through estate planning vehicles) their own capital through the general partners.
 These interests in the general partner of the Private Equity Funds are not subject to management fees or carried interest.
 These investment opportunities have been available to our SMDs and to those of our employees whom we have determined to have a status that reasonably permits us to offer them these types of investments in compliance with applicable laws.
-In 2014, Mr. Altman received a distribution from ECP II in the amount of \$352,436 and contributed \$3,856,563 to satisfy his clawback obligation with respect to previously distributed carried interest proceeds because the fund did not meet its targeted preferred return.
-Also, during 2014, Messrs.
-Aspe's and Schlosstein's contributions to EMP III were \$202,162 and \$101,081, respectively, and they did not receive any distributions from EMP III.
-The other executive officers' aggregate contributions to and receipt of proceeds from the Private Equity Funds were in each case less than \$120,000.
-For 2014, there were no payments in respect of carried interest received by the general partner of our Private Equity Funds.
+Each executive officer's aggregate contributions to and receipt of proceeds from the Private Equity Funds was less than \$120,000.
+For 2016, there were no payments in respect of carried interest received by the general partner of our Private Equity Funds.